-Diane has a medical background and is a fully trained and qualified micropigmentation specialist in France and Canada, one of the few Certified Permanent Cosmetic Professional, the CPCP certification being the most prestigious credential setting the example of excellence within the permanent cosmetic industry.
+Diane has a medical background and is a fully trained and qualified micropigmentation specialist.
+Registered trainer and Award winner in France, she's also one of the few Certified Permanent Cosmetic Professionals in Canada, the CPCP certification being the most prestigious credential setting the example of excellence within the permanent cosmetic industry.
 Member of the SPCP Society of Permanent Cosmetic Professionals and the American Academy of Micropigmentation, she's always updating her knowledge with the latest advanced procedures in the permanent makeup industry, new safety standards, infection control, skin disorders, regulations and pigmentology, offering her clientele the highest level of professional standards.

 The art and history of micro-pigmentation